vratuy/mdml/README.md

 # mdml
 mdml is a command line tool that convert Markdown to HTML.
-Using [marked](https://github.com/chjj/marked)a full-featured markdown parser and compiler.
+Using [marked](https://github.com/chjj/marked) a full-featured markdown parser and compiler.

 ## :package: Install

 1. Download or clone this repository.
-2. Install with `npm install -g`.
+2. Change directory and install with `npm install -g`.

-Now you can start to conpile markdown with `mdml` command.
+Now you can start to compile markdown with `mdml` command.

 ## :books: Usage
 Currently support only single file conversion.